 Power towing mirrors are the next logical step up from manual towing mirrors.
-Power mirrors often look identical to the manual mirror, but they have electronics inside them, and 2 or 3 wires hanging out of their base.
+Power mirrors often look identical to the manual mirror, but they have electronics inside them, and two or three wires hanging out of their base.
 These wires plug into the door wiring on the truck, which is woven through the door and connects to the power mirror switch.
 Whether it is a replacement or an upgrade, installation of a power tow mirror is often as easy as a manual tow mirror, with very little trickery involved.

 Telescoping / Telescopic / Extendable Towing Mirrors

 It would be impossible to discuss trailer towing mirrors without bringing up the topic of telescoping mirrors.
 Telescoping (also known as "telescopic" or "extendable") mirrors are a type of tow mirror that can extend out from the sides of the vehicle to increase rearward vision.
 This feature is most commonly found on towing mirror applications, because it isn't needed on the smaller standard-sized side view mirrors.
 Telescoping mirrors could have all the same options as the non-telescopic mirrors, like power, manual, puddle light, turn signal, folding, etc, but they are just bigger and badder.
 The manual telescopic mirrors need to be extended out with physical human strength.
-The powered ones on the other hand are more fun because you can sit inside the comforts of your air conditioned truck while pushing a button to make the mirrors extend outward.
-Just make sure you don't do this with bicyclists or pedestrians around because they wouldn't expect or appreciate the automotive gesture.
+The powered ones, on the other hand, are more fun because you can sit inside the comforts of your air conditioned truck while pushing a button to make the mirrors extend outward.
+Just make sure you don't do this with bicyclists or pedestrians around because they wouldn't expect or appreciate this automotive gesture.
 Nobody wants to be clobbered by an extending mirror.

 Telescopic mirrors can be a terrific upgrade if a truck already has towing mirrors, but needs just a little more vision for whatever it is towing.
 Tow mirror extensions also make a truck appear much bigger, which is always nice when comparing your truck to the neighbor's.